shivammishra92/KhanaKhazana-Recipe-Website-main/README.md

 - **Post Your Recipes for Free Online:** Why restrict showcasing your culinary skills just to your loved ones?
 Share your passion for cooking and the delicious recipes in your mind with the world.

-- **Responsive Design:** BlissBites is designed to be responsive, ensuring a seamless experience across various devices.
+- **Responsive Design:** KhanaKhazana is designed to be responsive, ensuring a seamless experience across various devices.

 ## Technologies Used